kvalle/greetr/blogpost.md

 Secondly, we add the location of `greetr` to Pythons system path.

 Finally we import `greetr`.
-This part might differ if you use a framework other than Flask.
-But you should in all cases end up with an import named `application`, which is what Apache will be looking for.
+This part might differ if you use a framework other than Flask, but you should in any case end up with an import named `application`, which is what Apache will be looking for.

 ### Configuring Apache

 Finally, we need to configure Apache itself, by adding a [virtualhost configuration](http://httpd.apache.org/docs/2.2/vhosts/) for Greetr.

-The example contains the configuration you need.
+The example project contains the configuration you need.
-Simply copy the file among your other vhost files under Apache:
+Simply copy `greetr.vhost` to Apaches site configuration folder:

 ```bash
 $ sudo cp greetr.vhost /etc/apache2/sites-available/greetr
 ```

-The configuration look like this:
+The configuration looks like this:

 ```apache
 <VirtualHost *:80>